How different sparkling wines are produced

 Moscato d'Asti contains the only grape considered to smell and taste of grape - the Moscato Bianco or Muscat à Petit Grains.

-We will cover this in more detail when we look at the flavour profiles of different sparkling wines in a future blog, also our best food matching tips for sparkling wines.
+I will cover this in more detail when I look at the flavour profiles of different sparkling wines in a future blog, also my best food matching tips for sparkling wines.

 © Wines With Attitude Limited, www.wineswithattitude.co.uk